OSS-Lab/MetQy/README.md

     modules_table = query_output$MATRIX

 The output of this is a data frame where the rows are organism IDs, the columns are KEGG modules, and the entries are the module completeness fraction (proportion of complete blocks) for each module.
-In the examples avobe, there would only be one column as there was only one modules specified.
+In the examples above, there would only be one column as there was only one modules specified.

 #### Other functionality